 'Assessment Without Levels' at Jesse Gray

-From September 2015 the way in which the new National Curriculum is assessed, will be changed.
+In September 2015 the way in which the new National Curriculum was assessed, changed.

-The system of national curriculum levels and sub levels which has existed for much of the past two decades will be no longer be used; and an entirely new vocabulary and system to explain, express and measure your child’s progress and attainment will be in place.
+The system of national curriculum levels and sub levels which had existed for much of the past two decades is no longer used and an entirely new vocabulary and system to explain, express and measure your child’s progress and attainment is in place.

-On Tuesday 1st December we held two Assessment Briefings.
-From this we have developed the following list of Frequently Asked Questions.
-If you have any other queries please just ask and we will add them on to our list.
+There are some Frequently Asked Questions regarding this below.
+If you have any other queries, please just ask and we will add them on to our list.
 Additionally, support materials can be found at the bottom of the page, along with the powerpoint used during the session.
-We hope that this is useful for you in understanding the future of assessment here at Jesse Gray.
+We hope that this is useful for you in understanding the assessment here at Jesse Gray.

 FAQs - Assessment Without Levels (In no particular order)